PyconUK/2016.pyconuk.org/pages/children.md

 learn all about getting the most out of the world with Python.

-This year we're working with the Raspberry Pi Foundation, Code Club and some of the team who brought Python to the BBC Micro:bit.
+This year we're working with the Raspberry Pi Foundation, Code Club and some of the team who brought Python to the BBC micro:bit.
 They will be coming along to show you how use Python to write your first computer program, your very own electronic games and how to hack Minecraft!
-There'll be a chance to play with robots, and to learn about physical computing with the Raspberry Pi and BBC Micro:bit.
+There'll be a chance to play with robots, and to learn about physical computing with the Raspberry Pi and BBC micro:bit.

 It doesn't matter if you've never programmed a computer before!
 We'll have lots of volunteers on hand to show you what you need to know.